-During the first test run for EUENGINE4, the in-stack filter of the gaseous pollutant sample line froze and limited sample flow to the analytical instruments.
-The test run was paused until the in-stack filter could be replaced.
-Once a new filter was installed with adequate insulation, and once the sampling probe was in place for at least twice the greatest system response time, the test run was resumed.
+During the first test run for EUENGINE7, the sample probe fell out of the sample port.
+The probe was replaced into the port and secured, and once the sampling probe was in place for at least twice the greatest system response time, the test run was resumed.